Vaelio/pyTiProxy/README.md

 ### Note:

-- In order to use SSL, makebecause of socket serialization
+- In order to use SSL, make sure openssl is installed on your system
 - SSL features will work only in reverse proxy scenario
-- python3 is mandatory
+- python3 is mandatory because of socket serialization

 ## USAGE
+    usage: proxy.py [-h [prints this message]]
-    usage: proxy.py [-h]  sure openssl is installed on your system [--ssl [Enable SSL]]
+                    [--ssl [Enable SSL]]
                     [--address [address of interface that should listen]] [--port [Port that should be LISTENING]]